A Grammar of Model Analysis: Grama

 These are observations on the elasticity E

-(-) of a rolled aluminum alloy, with multiple specimens prepared and tested [SGN46].
-Elasticity is a measure of “stiffness” of a material 3; the higher the E
+(-) of a rolled aluminum alloy, with multiple specimens prepared and tested [Stang et al., 1946].
+Elasticity is a measure of the “stiffness” of a material 5; the higher the E

-value, the more force it takes to stretch a part.
-The Poisson ratio is sometimes called the volume contraction ratio; by way of example, when stretching a rubber band, the band will tend to get thinner in the middle.
-The Poisson ratio of a material determines how much thinner a part will tend to get when stretched.
-These two properties affect the buckling strength of a plate; we’ll see this when we study the buckling equation below.
+value, the more force it takes to stretch the part.
+The Poisson’s ratio is sometimes called the volume contraction ratio; for example, when stretching a rubber band, the band will tend to get thinner in the middle.
+The Poisson’s ratio of a material determines how much thinner a part will tend to get when stretched.
+These two properties affect the buckling strength of a plate; we’ll see this when we study the buckling equation in Chapter 4.3.1.

 However, before we study buckling, we will use these data to build a model for the uncertainty in the material properties.

-When building a model from data, we should first inspect the data to make sure the data are trustworthy.
+When building a model from data, we should first inspect the data to make sure they are trustworthy.
 This process will help us check our assumptions and data quality.

+Properties are thickness-independent?
 Material properties such as elasticity and the Poisson ratio are generally thought to be thickness-independent.
 If this is the case, then we don’t need to worry too much about relating the material properties to the chosen plate thickness, which will greatly simplify modeling.
-However, we should check this assumption using our data!
+However, we should check this assumption using our data.

-The following plot shows Poisson ratio against elasticity, with the thickness of each specimen denoted by the shapes of the points.
+The plot in Figure 4.7 shows the Poisson’s ratio against elasticity, with the thickness of each specimen denoted by the shapes of the points.
+Note that this plot is made using gr.ggplot()

 df_stang